David14p/browser-game-list/README.md

-# Gamelist
+A very simple list af actually good games to play in your browser.
-A simple list of actually good games to play in your browser
+If you think a game should be added you can submit it in the Discord server linked on the main page.